iExecBlockchainComputing/documentation/for-developers/toolbox/iexec-explorer.md

 ## Detailed views

-The following object have a detailed view.
+The following items have a detailed view.

 - [Address](#address)
 - [App](#app)